burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **RValue Reference (starting from C++11)**.
 The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

-* A reference to an object that soon will be deleted (xvalue expression)
+* A reference to an object that will soon be deleted (xvalue expression)
-* Explicitly unconditionally casted reference to the object through `std::move` to an RValue reference.
+* Explicitly unconditionally cast reference to the object through `std::move` to an RValue reference.

-The `std::move` after moving, brings object for moving is applied to a valid but undefined state:
+The `std::move` after moving, brings an object for moving and is applied to a valid but undefined state:

-> Reusing an object after moving from is in fact *legal* and *valid*.
-In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/) member of C++ Standard Committee, explicitly highlighted it.
+> Reusing an object after moving from it is in fact *legal* and *valid*.
+In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/), a member of C++ Standard Committee, explicitly highlighted it.
 In that case, you should reinitialize the object using class API or the logic behind the class.

 > What was known in C++03/98 as *RValue Reference* starting from C++11 has been renamed into *Const LValue Reference*.